 Traditional retail models have been undergoing digital transformation.
-E-commerce trends incentivize retail businesses to act more proactively and deliver a great customer experience and boost sales profits.
+E-commerce trends incentivize retail businesses to act more proactively deliver a great customer experience and boost sales profits.
 For those businesses that overcame the challenge of the digital shift and now luckily apply data analytics and business intelligence solutions across their touchpoints, values are enormous.

 With new technology trends evolving every day, customer demand is also shifting.
 That means you need to keep pace with a fast-tacking business environment and be focused on data-driven business decisions.
-For this purpose, retail business intelligence (BI), big data, and analytics are leveraged to enable retailers to optimize their product offerings, get closer to their customers delivering more personalized experiences to them.
+For this purpose, retail business intelligence (BI), big data, and analytics are leveraged to enable retailers to optimize their product offerings and get closer to their customers delivering more personalized experiences to them.
 It is not new that brick-and-mortar retailers stay afloat, and to survive and thrive, they need more advanced digital approaches in their strategies in today’s retail ecosystem.

 How Retail Businesses Can Benefit From BI